arch-community/qbot/README.md

 ## Invite qbot to your own server

-[Click this link](https://discord.com/oauth2/authorize?client_id=660591224482168842&permissions=339078224&scope=bot) to invite our hosted instance of qbot to your own server.
+[Click this link][invite] to invite our hosted instance of qbot to your own server.

 <a href="https://fosshost.org"><img src="lib/resources/fosshost.org_Host_Dark.png" height="50px" alt="Hosted on Fosshost"/></a>

 ## Running your own instance of qbot

+### Preferred method

+This repository is a [Nix flake].

+On NixOS, you can run your own instance of the bot by importing `github:arch-community/qbot`, adding the `nixosModule` output and the overlay to your configuration, and configuring the option `services.qbot` as defined in `module.nix`.

-### Set up the environment
+### Setting up your own environment

 #### With Nix

 Clone this Git repository and enter its directory.

-Run `nix-build ./shell.nix`.
+Run `nix-build ./default.nix`.
 The resulting executable is at `result/bin/qbot`.

 #### Otherwise

-Install Ruby, at least version 3.0 (higher versions untested).
+Install Ruby, at least version 3.1 (higher versions untested).
 Install bundler.

 Clone this Git repository.
 Enter the directory.
 Run `bundle install` to set up the environment.